uandi/eslint-config/README.md

 Our configuration contains all of our ESLint rules, including ECMAScript 6+.
 It requires `eslint` and `eslint-plugin-import`.

-Add `"extends": "uandi"` to your .eslintrc
+Add `"extends": "@uandi/eslint-config-uandi"` to your .eslintrc

 ### eslint-config-uandi/legacy

 Lints ES5 and below.
 Requires `eslint` and `eslint-plugin-import`.

-Add `"extends": "uandi/legacy"` to your .eslintrc
+Add `"extends": "@uandi/eslint-config-uandi/legacy"` to your .eslintrc